erln8/erln8/README.md

+# THIS IS A WORK IN PROGRESS

+---

 # erln8 v2

 ernl8 v2 contains a suite of tools that let a developer set custom versions of Erlang, Rebar, and Rebar3 per directory.
 This allows you to "set and forget" versions of your tools for a project once.